 Asynchronous Professional Learning Modules

 These Asynchronous Professional Learning Modules (APLMs) are part of a pilot.
 Click the link below to register and receive a link to a syllabus with videos, resources, and more.
-New: These modules are now eligible for CTLE credit!
-Details are available after downloading the syllabus.
+Asynchronous modules are not eligible for CTLE credit.

 Table of Contents